-16 Unnecessary alarms and indications - feedback from mariners shows that ECDIS can produce excessive and distracting alarms.
+Unnecessary alarms and indications - feedback from mariners shows that ECDIS can produce excessive and distracting alarms.
 This is due to a combination of the interpretation of the requirements of the ECDIS Performance Standards and the ENC encoding.
 Some control over the number of alarms and indications is available to the mariner in ECDIS built to the revised Performance Standards (resolution MSC.232(82)), but this is not always recognized.

-Workaround - the methods available to minimize alarms are included in the syllabus of IMO model course 1.27.
+Workaround - the methods available to minimize alarms are included in the syllabus of IMO model course 1.27 on Operational Use of Electronic Chart Display and Information Systems (ECDIS).